 - 7.2.1.
 Buildings shall be oriented toward 'A' Streets, where the lot has frontage along an 'A' Street.
 All other buildings shall be oriented toward Civic Spaces.
 Where a building does not front on an 'A' Street or Civic Space, the building shall be oriented toward a 'B' Street. - 7.2.2.
 Primary entrances to buildings shall be located on the street along toward which the building is oriented or toward civic spaces, where applicable.
 At intersections, corner buildings may have their primary entrances oriented at an angle to the intersection. - 7.2.3.
 All primary entrances shall be oriented to the public sidewalk for ease of pedestrian access.
 Secondary and service entrances may be located from internal parking areas or alleys. - 7.2.4.
 Garages, carports, or new surface parking for residential buildings shall be located and accessed from 'B' Streets or alleys at the rear of residential buildings. - 7.2.5.
-Service entrances shall be screened from abutting single-family residences as well as the public ROW as per Section 6.8.4 starting on page 120 in this Plan. - 7.3.
-Building Massing and Scale: Commercial and mixeduse buildings shall be simply massed with flat or low pitched roofs with parapets, projecting roofs, or both.
+Service entrances shall be screened from abutting single-family residences as well as the public ROW as per Section 6.8.4 starting on page 124 in this Plan. - 7.3.
+Building Massing and Scale: Commercial and mixed-use buildings shall be simply massed with flat or low pitched roofs with parapets, projecting roofs, or both.
 Commercial and mixed-use buildings located on a corner have flexibility for corner treatments but must adhere to the frontage requirements in the Site Development Standards in Sections 5 and 6.

-7.4.
+- 7.3.1.
+Residential Buildings shall have relatively flat fronts and simple roofs with most building wing articulations set at the rear of the structure.
+Window projections, stoops, porches, balconies, and similar extensions are exempt from this standard. - 7.4.
 Zero Lot Line Structures: Prior to being issued a building permit, a property owner wanting to build a structure with a wall on a lot line shall submit to the City a maintenance easement agreement signed by the abutting property owner, unless the building is part of an attached unit development.